 We were also pleasantly surprised by the music performance of this device.
 The highs and lows are great but not ideal for bass lovers.
 We got more than 10 hours of battery life from it, and we expect this to be consistent across scenarios.
 The build quality is, ok, and we have seen better.

 We also noted that the Bluetooth range is highly sensitive to the battery levels and not consistent where thick walls are present.
 Overall, it is an excellent device for the price and offers complete integration with Microsoft teams.

 The UC (Unified Communications) certified Voyager Focus is well received in the market and offers excellent voice and audio quality in office scenarios.
 Just like the others on this list, the headset offers noise cancellation and comes with a toggle switch to turn it on/off.

-The music offered on the device is rich and high fidelity.
-Don’t expect high bass as it is not meant to be a gaming headset.
-The Noise-canceling feature (ANC) is very light, and It’s not overbearing, but its the subtle effect is hard to notice.
-If you get some motion sickness from Bose noise canceling, these shouldn’t bother you at all.
+The music offered on the device is vibrant and high fidelity.
+Don’t expect deep bass as it is not meant to be a gaming headset.
+The Noise-canceling feature (ANC) is very light, and It’s not overbearing, but its subtle effect is hard to notice.
+If you get some motion sickness from Bose noise-canceling, these shouldn’t bother you at all.

 It offers you a dedicated Bluetooth adapter for better reception and range.
 It also provides direct connectivity to your laptop/phone in case you don’t want to use an extra USB port.